Location: Mequon, Wisconsin

 Gathering data to enable informed decisions

-Trane’s Energy Performance solution facilitates monitoring, analysis and reporting to help Homestead make informed decisions to optimize building operations.
-From 494 collection points, the tool gathers updates every fifteen minutes, collecting more than 47,000 points of data daily from meters, sub-meters, sensors and the building automation system.
-Homestead facility managers use a customized dashboard to display key information, with multiple setups allowing standard looks at different variables.
+Trane’s Energy Performance solution facilitated monitoring, analysis, and reporting to help Homestead make informed decisions to optimize building operations.
+From 494 collection points, the tool gathers data every fifteen minutes, collecting more than 47,000 points of data daily from meters, sub-meters, sensors and the building automation system.
+Homestead facility managers use a customized dashboard to display key information, with multiple formats allowing standard views of different variables.

 The Trane Energy Performance solution provides real-time tracking of energy use for comparison to projections to improve budgeting and forecasting.
 The tool also allows the facility manager to calculate the cost of energy consumed during the school day and for after-hours community events, arming the district with the knowledge needed to make informed decisions regarding facility use.